brianm78/pipecmd/README.md

 The same coercion rules apply as for CommandChain.

+### CommandRunner

+A few convenience objects (`run`, `bg`, `capture` are provided to immediately run commands when piped to.
+These are instances of CommandRunner, and may be called to produce a new CommandRunner object overriding various settings.
+Eg:

+    proc = sh.ls | run  # Immediately run ls without capturing output.
+Returns Popen object. res = sh.ls | run(from_str=str) # Capture output and convert to string.
+    res = sh.echo["123"] | run(from_str=int)  # Capture output and convert to integer.

+The default behaviour of the exported objects are:

+    run:  Runs the command and waits for completion
+    bg:   Runs the command without waiting for completion
+    capture: Runs the command returns the captured stdout as a string.

+This default behaviour may be customised by calling the objects with the following parameters:

+    capture:
+        If True, redirect stdout to a pipe available from the returned Popen object's stdout.
+        This will replace any file redirection on the process.

+    from_proc:
+        Provide a callable taking the Popen object and returning some result.
+        This will be returned when the command is run.
+        The command will automatically be redirected to a subprocess.PIPE to collect the output.

+    from_str:
+        Similar to from_proc, but the function provided takes the process output as a string.
+        Implies capture=True

+    from_bytes:
+        As from_str, but the raw bytes output is provided.
+        Implies capture=True

+    wait:
+        Wait for the process to finish before returning.

+    check:
+        If True, check the returncode of the final command is 0.
+Otherwise raise an exception.
+        If an integer, instead checks the returncode matches this value.

+Eg. `bg` is equivalent to `run(wait=False)` and `capture` is equivalent to `run(from_str=str)`

 ### Helper Objects

 The `sh` helper can be used to construct command objects via attribute access or `[]` indexing.
 Eg